Model Selection Principles in Misspecified Models

-Our technical analysis has revealed that the contrast (i.e., $\bA_n^{-1} \bB_n$) between the covariance structure in the misspecified model and that in the true model plays a pivotal role for model selection in misspecified models.
-So it is important to construct accurate estimates of both covariance matrices in practice.
-Some suggestions have been discussed in Section \ref{sec2.3}.
-So far we have explored the expression of SIC with index $\gamma = 1/2$ taking an additive form for the three terms: goodness of fit, model complexity, and model misspecification.
-Possible extensions of this specific form of SIC include introducing other weights and considering non-additive forms.
-These problems are beyond the scope of this paper and will be interesting topics for future research.
+So far we have explored the expression of $\mbox{GBIC}_p$ taking an additive form of the three terms: goodness of fit, model complexity, and model misspecification.
+Possible extensions of the $\mbox{GBIC}_p$ include introducing other weights and considering non-additive forms.
+We considered the classical asymptotic setting of fixed dimensionality in our asymptotic expansions for technical simplicity.
+It would be interesting to extend all the results to high dimensions as well as more general model settings, with the dimensionality diverging with the sample size.
+It also remains open to characterize the optimality of these model selection criteria in misspecified models.
+These problems are beyond the scope of the current paper and will be interesting topics for future research.